 By reviewing a subrecipient's current charges and then applying its SFDS to each discount grouping, a Title X grantee can assess if the discount is adequate.
-It is helpful to compare subrecipients' fees for a few specific services in each discount category to understand the full range in its network and identify any outliers.
-While this data can be collected independently from the Abbreviated Cost Analysis Workbook, it is available on the workbook and can allow for an efficient comparison and analysis.
+It is helpful to compare subrecipients' fees for a few specific services in each discount category to understand the range of charges in the network and identify any outliers.
+While these data can be collected independently from the Abbreviated Cost Analysis workbook, the information is available in the workbook and can allow for an efficient comparison and analysis.

-In the example on the next page, a Title X grantee is using the same SFDS for all subrecipients, indicating that all FPL breaks are the same and the corresponding discount percentage is the same.
-As all subrecipients determine their own full fee for each service, the resulting discounted dollar amount varies significantly.
+In the following example, a Title X grantee is using the same SFDS for all subrecipients, indicating that all FPL breaks are the same and the corresponding discount percentage is the same.
+However, as all subrecipients determine their own full fee for each service, the resulting discounted dollar amount varies significantly.
 This table illustrates one Current Procedural Terminology (CPT) code, the corresponding full fee, and a slid fee for one of the SFDS categories.

-11982 (Nexplanon Removal) Full Fee 20% Fee (80% slide for 101- 150% FPL)
+11982 (Nexplanon Removal) Full Fee 20% Fee (80% slide for 101-150% FPL)

 Subrecipient 1 \$115 \$23.00

 Subrecipient 2 \$97 \$19.40

 Subrecipient 3 \$253 \$50.60

 Subrecipient 4 \$200 \$40.00